nmarks99/scriptsymas/README.md

-# Scripts
+# scripts y más
-These are some useful scripts/short programs I have wrote which I would like to save.
-There are also some that I am still testing/learning about.
+This repo contains various scripts and short programs which I didn't think deserved their own repository.
+Some are very useful, others less so.
+Feel free to use them as you please.